moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 Here, the memory must be first initialized by cooling it to its ground state, a process which takes $<1\text{ms}$.
 The memory is then excited by a laser pulse of ~ $50\mu \text{s}$ that generates a photon.

-In the cxase of memory-less link architectures, the picture is slightly different.
+In the case of memory-less link architectures, the picture is slightly different.
 Here, EPPS nodes utilizing the principle of spontaneous parametric down-conversion (SPDC) generate entangled photon pairs.
 Each photon is sent to a different BSA, where they are measured with a photon originating from a different EPPS node.
 SPDC is an inefficient process with success probability of around $10^{-6}$ per pump photon.